kbogas/medknow/README.md

     - **out_path**: path where the nodes and edges .csvs will be saved.*
 - neo4j:
     - **out_path**: This is just for printing purposes that the save will be perfomed in 'out_path'.
 Change the variables in the **neo4j** section if you want to configure access to neo4j, not this! (e.g. localhost:7474)*
+- mongo:
+    - **out_path**: This is just for printing purposes that the save will be perfomed in 'out_path'.
+Change the variables in the **mongo** section if you want to configure access to mongodb, not this! (e.g. localhost:27017)*

 The fields ending with *, can take up any value if they are not needed in the corresponding task.
 The pipeline denotes which tasks to do and correspondiglym which sections of the .yaml to access.